GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 &nbsp;

 I personally drew attention to this in public on this Reddit social media comment: https://old.reddit.com/r/pluribustv/comments/1ough2t/why_is_the_hive_mind_only_affected_by_carols/nobtdlf/
-Tuesday, November 11, 2025 comment nobtdlf
+Tuesday, November 11, 2025 comment date